SilverSnake0/Estimated-Commercial-Rent-Calculation-Sheet/README.md

 python main.py
 ```

--Follow the prompts to input the required information and calculate the rent.
+- Follow the prompts to input the required information and calculate the rent.

 # Disclaimer
 There are no warranties about the completeness, reliability and accuracy of this information.
 Any action you take upon the information in this program, is strictly at your own risk.
 Thank you!